emanuelpoletto/secure-wp-rest-api-access/README.md

 `https://yourdomain.com/wp-json/wp/v2/posts/?swpra_token=YOUR_TOKEN_HERE`

-Use the endpoint you want, or course.
+Use the endpoint you want, of course.

 That's it!
 If you need further information or help or even found a bug, please, open an issue...
 I'll be glad to help you ;)